Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 ### 1. Get the Hub ID where the source file resides

-To get the Hub ID, use the `GET https://developer.api.autodesk.com/project/v1/hubs` call having a token with `data:read` scope.
+To get the Hub ID, use the `GET https://developer.api.autodesk.com/project/v1/hubs` call, and apply a token with the `data:read` scope.

 For example: